PJMichaels/Chemistry-Capstone/Chemistry_Intro/index.md

  <img width="630" alt="Figure 3 Bit Vector Representations" src="https://user-images.githubusercontent.com/84757402/185757194-00e24330-da81-4b57-9785-b1ef5a46747f.png">

-Bit 69 (present in both molecules) 		Bit 13 in Gleevec		Bit 13 in Benzene

-Figure 3.
-Bit vector representations for bit 69 for both molecules and then bit 13 for Gleevec and then bit 13 for benzene.

 Once bit-vector representations of the molecules have been generated, many other data science tasks are then possible.
 For instance, we can compute the Tanimoto (Jaccard) similarity between these bit vectors as follows, where a simple nitrogen substitution on pyridine yields a similarity of 0.33, while the more elaborated oncology drug, Gleevec is only 0.06, as shown in Figure 4.
 For this project we decided to utilize the Morgan fingerprint as our primary means to featurize the molecules.
 An area for future work could be to expand this approach to utilize multiple different fingerprint types, as well as compare some of the proprietary ones which are only available within licensed software to determine if they provide improved model performance.

 <img width="630" alt="Figure4 ChemInfo_Similarity" src="https://user-images.githubusercontent.com/84757402/185757250-cb81fe12-62d6-4738-bf31-2bee9a6c64db.png">

-Figure 4.
-The similarity metrics for three molecules compared with benzene.